rbin/OctoFlask/README.md

 Please feel free to Fork this or download it, change it and build/use it for your own small blog!

-P.S - THE NAME OCTO IS MINE.
-YOU CAN'T USE IT.
-(It's the name of my blog.)

 One downloaded, change any reference to 'your app name' from 'octo' if you would like to name it yourself.